8TV (Catalonia): History

 8TV began as a local TV channel in Barcelona in 2001.
+Broadcasts began on 23 April of that year on UHF channel 29, the station was mostly owned by Grupo Godó, owners of RAC 1 and La Vanguardia (with 95%) and Orfeó Català (with 5%).
 In its early years, the station used the Citytv name and brand identity, similar to the Citytv system of television stations in Canada and licensed to Grupo Godó by then-owner of the brand, CHUM Television International.
 Officially limited to inner Barcelona, it slowly expanded its coverage to the suburbs of the city, as well as other important places such as Girona or Lleida.

-In 2003, Emissions Digitals de Catalunya (Digital Broadcasting of Catalonia), won a bid for a digital license to broadcast in all Catalonia, (DVB-T).
+In 2003, Emissions Digitals de Catalunya (Digital Broadcasting of Catalonia), won a bid for a digital license to broadcast in all Catalonia, (DVB-T), surpassing other bidders, such as Flaix-Mediapro.
 As the Godó group was part of this commercial bid, Citytv could (by law) broadcast as a de facto Catalonia-wide station, but only in digital.

 As the first launch of Digital terrestrial television in Catalan Countries in 2003 did not succeed, most television channels decided to postpone any further plans to broadcast in digital.
 Consequently, Citytv continued to expand its analogue coverage in the following years.
 For all this, it was not until March 2005 that Citytv began broadcasting in DVB-T in March 2005 (restricted to Barcelona).

 With a steady relaunch of Digital terrestrial television in November 2005, the channel's owners decided to rename Citytv to 8TV and become a private Catalan broadcaster.

 On 27 February 2006, the channel was renamed TD8 (Televisió Digital 8 "Digital Television 8"), and began broadcasting to all Catalonia (in analogue).
 Initial digital coverage was limited to Barcelona, but on 4 April 2006 TD8 was also available in Tarragona, Girona and Lleida.
 Later that year, TD8 was once again renamed 8TV- vuit televisió (eight television).

-As of 2007, the channel began to reduce the percentage of its own production, which is why only some entertainment and information programs were kept, in addition to increasing the programming of series and movies, while some of its journalists left the channel.
+In September 2007, the channel premiered Sex in the City, whose Catalan dub was previously seen on TVC's channels in 1999.
+Shortly after, the channel began to reduce the percentage of its own production, which is why only some entertainment and information programs were kept, in addition to increasing the programming of dubbed series and movies, while some of its journalists left the channel.
 Since that period, the channel increased its synergy with RAC 1, which is why some radio programs began to be broadcast on TV.
+This situation lasted until 17 January 2011, when it premiered the game show Ni de conya!
+(No Way!), which offered its biggest prize (€25,000) in March.